IgorLadnik/graphql-service/README.md

 By default, code runs with "cached" data.
 It may use a local database in stead (to switch we have to change in file *app.ts* value of **isTestObjects** to *false*).

-- Simple queries tested so far.
-No mutations yet.
+- Simple requests tested so far.
 - "Naive" handling of SQL Server with direct SQL queries without any ORM.

 # Issues

 There two main issues, namely,

-- N+1 queries problem meaning multiple data fetching on a single GQL query, and
+- N+1 queries problem in server side meaning multiple data fetching on a single GQL query, and
 - In case of relational database, a complete generalization of resolve functions may not be possible.

 Both are fundamental problems of GQL.